by Spacejock Software

 This quickstart guide will help you do just that.
 (95% of FCharts users live in Australia, so I'm using the ASX in this example.)

-So, the next step is to import recent price data.
+The first next step is to import recent price data.
 If you visit Speculative Trading Ideas

 you can download ASX data for the past 4 months.
 (There's a 'Historical Data' link on the main screen of their site.)
 If the data is packed, extract it to an empty folder.
 Next click Import/Export in FCharts, then Import Folder, then navigate to this folder containing the extracted data.